Retirement Planning

 PRESIDENT & HIGH NET WORTH ADVISOR

 Backdoor Roth IRA conversions are an attractive option for some higher-income individuals who want to make the most of their retirement savings.
-However, the Roth conversion pro-rata rule tends to be something many overlook or otherwise fail to consider for this option in financial planning.
+However, the Roth conversion pro-rata rule is often overlooked.
+Some fail to consider it in financial planning.

-If you have been building up your traditional IRA or 401k plan, the Roth conversion pro-rata rule can actually make the conversion less efficient.
-The idea behind a strategic Roth conversion is for you to get the most advantage of the many potential benefits.
+If you’re building your traditional IRA or 401k plan, the Roth conversion pro-rata rule can make conversions less efficient.
+The idea behind a strategic Roth conversion is for you to get the most advantage of the features.
 This would include no taxes on withdrawals and no required minimum distributions.

 What is the Pro-Rata Rule for Roth Conversions and How Does It Work?